Breathwork

 How Breathwork Can Support Everyday Life

 Breath is one of the most powerful tools we have for supporting the body, calming the mind, and reconnecting with ourselves.
-At Elevated Transformation, breathwork is used as a gentle yet profound way to support the nervous system and create space for healing and awareness.
+At Elevated Transformation, breathwork is used as an active yet profound way to support the nervous system and create space for healing and awareness.

 -